Evidence Level

 What is the recommended dosage of Melatonin?

-Does Melatonin interact with medications?
+Does Melatonin interact with any medications?